wazuh/wazuh-documentation/source/user-manual/registering/index.rst

 To learn more about the Wazuh agent registration process, please read the :ref:`registering Wazuh agents - additional information <registering_agent_theory>`.

-In case of problems during registration, visit the :ref:`registering Wazuh agents - troubleshooting <registering-agents-troubleshooting>` page to find out a solutions.
+In case of problems during registration, visit the :ref:`registering Wazuh agents - troubleshooting <registering-agents-troubleshooting>` page to find a solution.

 .. toctree::
     :maxdepth: 2